BY KALYANI GIRI

 More than 20,000 hours of volunteer work went into the making of Shanti.
 The stretch goal locally is to raise $500,000 dollars to educate, and to emotionally and physically care for children in India.

-www.aimforseva.org.
+For more information or to donate, visit www.aimforseva.org.
 For more information about Shanti – A Journey of Peace, visit www.shantichoir.org